jbaker10/LANrevImporter/README.md

 ## Configure LANrev

 Enable External SD Package Upload.
-Run this in the same user contex that you will be running LANrev Admin.
+Run this in the same user context that you will be running LANrev Admin:

 ```bash
 defaults write com.poleposition-sw.lanrev_admin AllowURLSDPackageImport -bool true